ju851zel/rust-web-server-benchmark/README.md

 The idea is to build two binaries.
 One including the webservers and one including the "penetrator".
 The webserver binary includes the following servers:
-- a multi threaded webserver, build arround a threadpool
+- a multi threaded webserver, build arround a threadpool, this is our main server the rest is only for comparison
-- a multi threaded webserver, build with one thread per request
+- a webserver, build with one thread per request
 - a single threded non blocking webserver, (kind of an event queue), only working on BSD systems!!!

 The webserver binary accepts different command line arguments.
 Run the server with -h to see all options. e.g: